Slavery in Asia: Modern times

-under 14, have been sold into sex slavery in India.
-Nepalese women and girls, especially virgins, are favored in India because of their fair skin and young looks.
-In 1997, a human rights agency reported that 40,000 Nepalese workers are subject to slavery and 200,000 kept in bonded labor.
-Nepal's Maoist-led government has abolished the slavery-like Haliya system in 2008.

-This is the reason why casteism, xenophobia, ethnicity and unfair discrimination have given birth to slavery in Pakistan.

 Japan

 Slavery in Japan was, for most of its history, indigenous, since the export and import of slaves was restricted by Japan being a group of islands.
 The export of a slave from Japan is recorded in a 3rd-century Chinese document, although the system involved is unclear.
 These people were called seiko (生口), lit. "living mouth".
 "Seiko" from historical theories are thought to be as prisoner, slave, a person who has technical skill and also students studying abroad to China.

 In the 8th century, a slave was called nuhi (奴婢) and a series of laws on slavery was issued.
 In an area of present-day Ibaraki Prefecture, out of a population of 190,000, around 2,000 were slaves; the proportion is believed to have been even higher in western Japan.

 Slavery persisted into the Sengoku period (1467–1615), but the attitude that slavery was anachronistic had become widespread.
 Oda Nobunaga is said to have had an African slave or former-slave in his retinue.
 Korean prisoners of war were shipped to Japan as slaves during the Japanese invasions of Korea in the 16th century.

 In 1595, Portugal passed a law banning the selling and buying of Chinese and Japanese slaves, but forms of contract and indentured labor persisted alongside the period penal codes' forced labor.
 Somewhat later, the Edo period penal laws prescribed "non-free labor" for the immediate family of executed criminals in Article 17 of the Gotōke reijō (Tokugawa House Laws), but the practice never became common.
 The 1711 Gotōke reijō was compiled from over 600 statutes promulgated between 1597 and 1696.

 Karayuki-san, literally meaning "Ms. Gone Abroad", were Japanese women who traveled to or were trafficked to East Asia, Southeast Asia, Manchuria, Siberia and as far as San Francisco in the second half of the 19th century and the first half of the 20th century to work as prostitutes, courtesans and geisha.
 In the 19th and early 20th centuries, there was a network of Japanese prostitutes being trafficked across Asia, in countries such as China, Japan, Korea, Singapore and India, in what was then known as the 'Yellow Slave Traffic'.